Updated on May 12th, 2022 by Aristofanis Papadatos

 You can download your free copy of the large-cap stocks list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below:

-Income investors may have missed NIO’s 2020 rally, as the company does not pay a dividend.
+Most income investors do not have NIO on their radar, as the company does not pay a dividend.
 The absence of a dividend is fairly common among growth stocks, particularly in the early phases of their growth.

 Income investors who are attracted by the impressive return potential of NIO probably wonder whether the company will pay a dividend anytime soon.
 This article will examine NIO’s business model, growth prospects, and competitive advantages in an attempt to answer that question.